 Naturally, the Gurmukh Lifestyle is likely to be paradoxical.
 For example – as the Gurbani asserts – the Gurmukh never grows old!

-The Gurmukh (Bhagat, Jan, Daas...) mind understands the Truth through the Gurbani, constantly remembers it and lives it in daily life.
-The Manmukh mind is totally opposite of the Gurmukh.
+The Gurmukh mind understands the Truth through the Gurbani, constantly remembers and lives his daily life accordingly — Gurmukh Lifestyle.
+His secret is he daily drinks in “Raam Rasaain” (Gur-Giaan or Wisdom, Virtues, Gurmat…).
+The Manmukh lifestyle is totally opposite of the Gurmukh.